-The FSANZ Board is expected to consider Proposal P1025 and the proposed changes to the Code in late 2014.
-If approved, it expected that the new Code will commence in 2015 and will repeal and replace the current Code.
-The new Code will then need to be amended to incorporate any outstanding changes made to the current Code, including the draft variations at Attachment A.
+The FSANZ Board is expected to consider P1025 and the proposed changes to the Code in late 2014.
+If approved, it is expected that the new Code will commence in 2015 and will repeal and replace the current Code.
+The new Code will then be amended to incorporate any outstanding changes made to the current Code.
+The amendment to the new Code resulting from Application A1091 is provided at Attachment C.